 Experiment 4: Depth and Distance Model Validation Experiment: 25 May – 30 May 2015

 Consistent with the mechanistic model’s predictions, the receiver 60 m from the tags detected fewer transmissions than the receiver 508 m from the tags.
-Shapiro-Wilk’s testing indicated that detection probability distributions were non-normal (p < 0.01 and p < 0.001 for the receivers at 60 m and 508 m from the tags respectively).
-A Wilcoxon sign-rank test used to compare hourly detection counts between the receivers found that the receiver at 508 m detected significantly more detections per hour than the receiver at 60 m, logging on average over 1.5 more detections per hour (7.67 transmissions per hour compared to 4.88) than it’s shallow water counterpart (p < 0.001), despite the greater distance.
+Shapiro-Wilks’ testing indicated that detection probability distributions were non-normal (p < 0.01 and p < 0.001 for the receivers at 60 m and 508 m from the tags respectively).
+A Wilcoxon sign-rank test used to compare hourly detection counts between the receivers found that the receiver at 508 m detected significantly more detections per hour than the receiver at 60 m, logging on average over 1.5 more detections per hour (7.67 transmissions per hour compared to 4.88) than its shallow water counterpart (p < 0.001), despite the greater distance.
 The receiver at 508 m range outperformed the receiver at 60 m range in 120 of the 133 hour intervals and recorded the same number of transmissions during 4 of the 133 hour intervals.
 In the 9 remaining cases, the receiver at 60 m detected more transmissions than the receiver at 508 m.
 Although the specific explanation for these 9 cases is unknown, it is possible that it was due to fluctuating noise levels.

 In support of the hypothesis that fewer transmissions detected by the receiver closest to the tag were caused by invalidated ping trains, meta-logs showed that the receiver located 60 m from the tags recorded more individual pings than the receiver at 508 m over the duration of the study (11,277 pings compared to 9,731 pings).
 Despite this, the 60 m range receiver logged fewer detections of completed transmissions during the same period (674 detections compared to 1050).
 These results compare favorably to the mechanistic model, which predicts a CPDI range of 276.5 m.